davejacobs/mint/README.md

     document = Document.new 'Minimalism.md'
     document.mint

-And voilà, Minimalism.html will show up next to Minimalism.md.
+And voil&agrave;, Minimalism.html will show up next to Minimalism.md.

 Opening Minimalism.html with your favorite web browser--[Firefox is best for typography][Firefox typography], but Webkit-based browsers (Chrome, Safari) work, too--will show what looks like a word-processed document, complete with big bold headers, italic emphasis, automatically indented and numbered lists, and bullets.
 If you're in a modern browser, you'll even see ligatures and proper kerning.
 The page will be on a white canvas that looks like a page, even though you are in a browser.